JitenRaj/BlockVote/README.md

 2. Sign In into MetaMask account
 3. Copy private key from ganache and Import account from it
 4. Connect it with BlockVote WebApp and Cast your vote

+Run Test after Some number of Votes For Better testing